VizualAbstract/star-rail-api/README.md

 In addition to characters, I have an enumerated list for language translations, but you can always use the key found at [vizualabstract.github.io/StarRailStaticAPI#languag](https://vizualabstract.github.io/StarRailStaticAPI#languag).

+## Local development

+1. From the library folder, run `yarn link` to register package locally
+2. From the project folder using library, run `yarn link 'star-rail-api`

+When development is completes, perform the same actions with `unlink`:

+1. From the library folder, run `yarn unlink` to register package locally
+2. From the project folder using library, run `yarn unlink 'star-rail-api`

+## Publishing a release

+1. Create a new branch for all your changes
+2. Update package.json with new version number
+3. Submit a pull request to merge to main
+4. Publish a new release with the new version number as a tag

 ## Links

 - StarRailStaticAPI: [vizualabstract.github.io/StarRailStaticAPI](https://vizualabstract.github.io/StarRailStaticAPI)